lucianpls/QB3/performance/performance.md

 In this graph, the images are sorted by the compression time of the PNG, which tends to be roughly proportional to the PNG output size, the thicker brown line, varying between 14 and 150 milliseconds, with an average of 83 milliseconds.
-There is a very clear, massive difference in compression speed between QB3 and PNG.
 The QB3 modes are the almost flat lines at the bottom of the graph, taking between 1 and 5 milliseconds to compress a 512x512x3 8 bit image, showing very little variation between images.
-The slowest mode of the QB3 for the slowest to compress image is less than half of the fastest PNG compression time.
+There is a massive difference between QB3 and PNG in compression speed.

-The QB3 compression speed is 20-40 times faster than PNG for natural images.
+QB3 compression speed is 20-40 times faster than PNG for natural images.
 Even QB3 BEST + Band mix, which compresses the input image 9 times in sequence, is still faster than the PNG compression in most cases.
 This is the red line on the graph above, which is the only one that is even intersecting the PNG line.
-Note the compression rate of QB3, measured based on the raw data volume, which for the FAST mode averages 375 MB/s, with a peak of 884 MB/s!
-The PNG average compression rate is 9.49 MB/s, which is 40 times slower than the QB3 FAST mode.
+Note the compression rate of QB3, measured based on the raw data volume, which for the FAST mode averages 383 MB/s, with a peak of 891 MB/s!
+The PNG average compression rate is 9.49 MB/s, which is 40 times slower than the average of QB3 FAST mode.
 The difference is even larger at the extreme, for the slowest image to compress, the QB3 FAST mode is more than 55 times faster than PNG.
 Within QB3 modes, the FAST mode is 10 to 20 % faster than the BASE mode, which is twice as fast as the QB3 BEST.
 As a reference point, raw data rate for HD video (1920x1080), 8 bit RGB at 60 FPS is 356MB/s, which is under the average compression rate for QB3 FAST mode during this test, single thread, on a 4.5 GHz Zen 3 CPU, without